Best practices for SaaS management

 The only way to scale IT operations is to become efficient and provide a simple, unified workflow that can scale as the company adopts additional SaaS apps.

 An efficient, unified workflow is the number one best practice for SaaS Management.
 Like white light through a prism, this one best practice can be broken down into its individual colors.
-SaaS Management best practices include automating onboarding, automating onboarding, eliminating SaaS sprawl, budgeting SaaS spend, increasing cloud file security, mitigating against Shadow IT, providing help desk solutions, automating mid-lifecycle changes, minimizing & consolidating SaaS overlap, gauging organizational UX, Streamlining SSO & MFA, as well as aligning with regulatory compliance.
+SaaS Management best practices include automating onboarding, automating offboarding, eliminating SaaS sprawl, budgeting SaaS spend, increasing cloud file security, mitigating against Shadow IT, providing help desk solutions, automating mid-lifecycle changes, minimizing & consolidating SaaS overlap, gauging organizational UX, Streamlining SSO & MFA, as well as aligning with regulatory compliance.

 Best practice 1: Automate onboarding